 Set up an assembly area.

 To spread the filling, use a blob about the size of a large golfball.
 Take the husks, the natural curve like a bowl, the inside is where you want to place the filling.
 Set the husk with the pointed end away from you.
 Coat the bottom 1/2 of the husk about 1/8″ thick.
 Don’t worry about being perfect.
 A perfect tamale and a sloppy one tastes the same.
 Don’t worry to much about coverage.
 Look for even thickness.
 If the husk is too dry or too wet, it will not stick well.
 Shake or towel off excess water from the husks.
 I find using your fingers the easiest to press the dough down and spread it out.
+I keep a cup of water to dip my fingers in to stop the dough from sticking to my hands.

 Spoon some of the filling mix in a vertical strip.
 Fold the husk lengthwise in thirds so the filling is now inside and hidden.
 Think simply in thirds.
 Fold the left third over the middle then the right third over the middle too.